South Dakota Nutrient Research and Education Council

 Cycle

-The funding cycle for projects will begin on January 1 and end on December 31 of each year.
+The funding cycle for projects begins on January 1 and ends on December 31 of each year.
 Proposals should be prepared on an annual basis (12 months).
 Multi-year proposals are permitted but will be reviewed and approved on an annual basis.
+More requirements are provided in the grant program terms and conditions accompanying this request.

 Research must be done in South Dakota.
 Out-of-state researchers are encouraged to collaborate with researchers in South Dakota.